 When recruiting an international team, a business needs to consider the ideal methods and strategies for attracting the best employees.
 It is recommended that a business consider the following:

-What Are the Challenges of Hiring a Global Team?
+What Are the Challenges of Hiring Global Teams?

 Whichever option you choose to hire a global team containing foreign employees, there are a range of challenges when hiring globally.
 Challenges include: